 The following first aid tips could help you save your dog’s life should you face one of these eleven common emergencies.

 While most wounds are not life-threatening, it’s important to know how to stop bleeding and apply a pressure wrap.
 A well-stocked dog first aid kit should contain gauze and non-adhesive wraps to apply pressure and protect the wound.
+Including a wound care gel or ointment can also be beneficial.
 Many owners also keep a muzzle in their kit since even the friendliest dogs may bite when they are in pain.

 To help control bleeding, the American Veterinary Medical Association (AVMA) says to: